abinit/abinit/doc/developers/new_testsuite.md

   because in the practical case the O(n) cost of finding a key is less problematic than the overhead in memory usage of hash tables because their will never be a lot of elements in the table.
 The pair list can dynamically hold either real of integer values.
-It implement the basic getters and setters and an iterator system allowing to loop over the key-value pairs easily in Fortran.
+It implements the basic getters and setters and an iterator system to allow looping over the key-value pairs easily in Fortran.
 - a module written in Fortran provides tools to manipulate variable length strings with a file like interface.